cuny-academic-commons/external-group-blogs/readme.txt

 = 1.6.0 =
 * Better RSS validation before parsing a feed
+* Update a group's RSS feeds when a user visits the group homepage after a certain, configurable interval
 * Record the RSS guid as activity meta for better unique detection to prevent duplicate activity items
 * Record the RSS URL as activity meta to deal with deleting a specific RSS feed from a group
 * Use the RSS postlink when recording the activity's primary_link